 My Philosophy and Approach

-I don't practice from one specific form of therapy; instead, I combine concepts and strategies from several types of therapy in a wholistic way to meet client needs, strengths, and unique concerns.
+I don't exclusively practice one form of therapy.
+Instead, I combine concepts and strategies from several types of therapy in a wholistic way to meet the needs, strengths, and unique concerns of clients.

 ISSUES